ESGF/esgf-cwt/meetings/monthly/esgf-cwt-mtg-2025-10-13.md

 #### Round Table

 Alessandro:
-* was verzy busy with general assemblies and reporting
+* was very busy with general assemblies and reporting
 * involved in new projects concerning provenance

 Nils: